 Focused, imaginative, innovative and cheerfully bonkers

-Not only does the course benefit from logistics skills in bringing each course to the table but he also provides his creative talent to the course to provide additional tutoring, essential technical support and guidance.
-His energy, enthusiasm and passion for summer school help to keep each course a buoyant and vibrant experience.
+Not only does the course benefit from his logistics skills in bringing each course to the table but Scott also provides his creative talent with additional tutoring, essential technical support and expert guidance.
+His energy, enthusiasm and passion for summer school help to give each student a buoyant and vibrant experience.

 My role on the course is to create the perfect conditions to allow our students to be as creative and productive as possible.
 To do this, they need to feel safe and valued with access to the best resources and learning environments.
 I get an enormous amount of professional pleasure helping our young adults achieve exceptional practical work and take pride in the way they develop over the week.